18F/join.tts.gsa.gov/pages/positions/18f-user-experience-designer.md

 {{ page.location }}

 **Salary Range:**
-The base salary range for this position is: GS-{{ page.gs_level }} Step 1 - ${{ page.salary_min }} to GS-{{ page.gs_level }} Step 10 ${{ page.salary_max }}
+The salary range for this position is: GS-{{ page.gs_level }} Step 1 - ${{ page.salary_min }} to GS-{{ page.gs_level }} Step 10 ${{ page.salary_max }}

-Please note the maximum salary available for the GS pay system is **$166,500**

-The base salary range does not include any adjustment for locality.
-Your locality will be determined by where you live since most of our positions are remote.
-If the position isn't remote, then your locality will be determined by the location of the office where the position is based.
+Your salary will be determined upon selection, dependent on your actual duty location.

 You can find more information about this in the [compensation and benefits section on our site](https://join.tts.gsa.gov/compensation-and-benefits/).

-For specific details on locality pay, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or for a salary calculator [OPM's 2019 General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2019/general-schedule-gs-salary-calculator/).
+For specific details on locality pay, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or for a salary calculator [OPM's 2020 General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2020/general-schedule-gs-salary-calculator/).

+Please note the maximum salary available for the GS pay system is **$170,800**

+Note: You may not be eligible for the maximum salary as it is locality dependent.
+Please refer to the maximum pay for your locality.

 **Who May Apply:**
 All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA